 For my camera and electronic gear, I currently use a Vanguard Alta Sky 49, which works well as both a carry-on and a day pack.
 Prior to that, I used an Osprey day pack with a camera insert, which was also super comfortable.

 Jess loves her Eagle Creek bags, and has both a carry-on sized backpack and a larger wheeled backpack that we check-in.
-My main checked bag is an Osprey Sojourn 60.
-This has been travelling with me since 2013 through multiple countries and countless baggage handler, and is yet to let me down.
+For a long time my main checked bag was an Osprey Sojourn 60.
+This travelled with me from 2013 until 2021 through multiple countries and countless baggage handlers, and never let me down.

-If you’re in the market for a new bag, we have no hesitation recommending Eagle Creek, Osprey, and Vanguard as great choices.
+If you’re in the market for a new bag, we have no hesitation recommending Eagle Creek, Osprey, Level8, Delsey and Vanguard as great choices.

 7. Reusable Water Bottle